INTJs are often villainous in their mental hardwiring and propensity for diabolical acts.

 - An insatiable desire for control and independence.

 - A belief that high intellect is a conduit for enlightenment.

-- Great contributions stem from one’s imagination, and actualizes through execution.
+- Outstanding contributions stem from one’s imagination and actualize through execution.

 - Vanity is a motivator for physical excellence.